IITPP-Roblox/LocalAudio/README.md

 require(game:GetService("ReplicatedStorage"):WaitForChild("LocalAudio")):SetUp()
 ```

-The specific location of LocalTween does not matter as long as `SetUp`
+The specific location of LocalAudio does not matter as long as `SetUp`
 is called on the client.

 ### Data Setup